jdfekete/reorder.js/README.md

 ## Thanks

+Thanks to [Nathan van Beusekom @nvbeusekom](https://github.com/nvbeusekom) for the addition of the Moran's I metric, the implementation of simultaneous reordering, and TSP.

 Thanks to [Curran Kelleher @curran](https://github.com/curran) for adapting the library to modern JavaScript modules.

 Thanks to [Philippe Rivière @fil](https://github.com/fil) for porting the "Les Misérables" example to [observablehq](https://observablehq.com/@fil/hello-reorder-js)